-Posted by doubter on Wednesday, December 1st, 2010
+Posted by gregor on Wednesday, December 1st, 2010

 apologies in advance, and 2 through ten will follow over the next week.

 nine years is a long time. nine years ago i was living in roscoe village in chicago w/ my wife and dog. life was good, if not great. had a good job, although i hated it, good friends, my money was just that, my money and i/we could come and go as i please. there were no thoughts of moving out of chicago, no atlanta, no mac, no lily, no new orleans, just two people and a dog making their way. like i said, life was lovely, but of course wasnt meant to last forever no matter how hard i tried to hold on to it. what was once my reality, has become a distant yet fond memory. sadly, these memories of merriment/debauchery slip further and further into the back of my brain each passing day. what once was, never will be again.

 over the course of the past nine years, there have been two constants: 1. my wife 2. music. this of course isnt about my wife, but about the music. nine years is a long time. a lot of records/bands have come into and out of my life. i am sure there have been a countless number of bands that i have been so psyched about that i would have sworn up and down that they’d be in my life forever, but i couldnt name you one now, or probably a year later for that matter. there will always be those bands that come into the world and light it on fire, but slowly fizzle for whatever reason. shit, check hype or elbo.ws or any music blog, including this one, and the world is rife w said bands. its all about right now. there’s no more personal investment, just a fleeting/hollow enjoyment. this is nothing new of course, but in the age we live in it is so much more prevalent, and, at least to me, so much more infuriating. this is about personal investment…